-The update of the CDM Pipeline gives an overview of CDM implementation as of 15 August 2023.
-The main change compared to the prior version is the inclusion of Programmes of Activities (PoAs) and the corresponding Component Project Activities (CPAs).
-Previously, the database only contained Project Activities (PAs).
+The current version of the CDM Pipeline gives an overview of the Clean Development Mechanism’s implementation as of October 2023.
+It includes Project Activities (PAs), Programmes of Activities (PoAs) and the corresponding Component Project Activities (CPAs).

-The decisions at the last Supervisory Body’s meeting clarified the conditions for transitioning.
+The decisions at the 6th Supervisory Body’s meeting in July clarified the conditions for transitioning.
 Both the transition standard and the procedure are published and can be accessed here.

 - Article 6 eligible: registered or provisional PAs, PoAs and CPAs eligible for transition to the Article 6.4 mechanism of the Paris Agreement.
 The criterion is: crediting period active as of 1 January 2021.